railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_advanced.rst

 Management of partial deliveries
 --------------------------------

-Partial deliveries, sometimes call Back Orders, are generated automatically by Open ERP.
+Partial deliveries, sometimes called Back Orders, are generated automatically by Open ERP.
 When you confirm a customer delivery or the receipt of products from suppliers, Open ERP asks you to confirm the quantity delivered or received.

-If you leave the quantities alone, Open ERP confirms and closes the order for delivery or reception.
+If you leave the quantities alone, Open ERP confirms and then closes the order for delivery or receipt.
-If you modify a quantity, Open ERP will automatically generate a second delivery or reception order for the remaining quantities.
-The first will be confirmed and the second will remain on the list of deliveries (or receipts) waiting.
+If you modify a quantity, Open ERP will automatically generate a second delivery or goods receipt document for the remaining quantities.
+The first will be confirmed and the second will remain on the list of waiting deliveries (or receipts).

 .. figure:: images/stock_picking_wizard.png
    :scale: 50